PhilaNgcamu/learning-uiux/future_learn_ux/IntroToPrototyping.md

 - Generally, a prototype will be simple with only a couple of details.
 Maybe on paper or cards as sketches.
 - As you progress with your design, you start to add your details until you turn them into a replica of your website.
 - A good place to start is paper prototyping.
-- the benefit of doing this is yiu can make changes quickly and easily.
+- the benefit of doing this is you can make changes quickly and easily.